oar-team/nixos-compose/docs/src/install/local.md

 ## Configuration requirements

-On NixOS you need to enable the dockers functionnality, in our case there is a compatibility issue with cgroupv2 so it is needed to force cgroupv1 with the option `systemd.enableUnifiedCgroupHierarchy`.
+On NixOS you need to enable the Docker, in our case there is a compatibility issue with cgroupv2 so it is needed to force cgroupv1 with the option `systemd.enableUnifiedCgroupHierarchy`.

 ```nix
 # Docker enabled + cgroup v1